MicrosoftDocs/azure-docs/articles/healthcare-apis/iot/deploy-iot-connector-in-azure.md

 7. Select **Save**.

    After the role assignment has been successfully added to the Event Hub, a notification will display a green check mark with the text "Add Role assignment."
-This means that the IoT Connector can now read from the Event Hub.
+This message indicates that the IoT Connector can now read from the Event Hub.

    [ ![Screenshot of added role assignment message.](media/event-hub-added-role-assignment.png) ](media/event-hub-added-role-assignment.png#lightbox)